-Description: In this advanced-intermediate Chinese language class students will continue their study of vocabulary and grammar, with more opportunity to put their growing knowledge base to work in practical ways: reading, writing, listening, and speaking.
+Description: In this intermediate Chinese language class students will continue their study of vocabulary and grammar, with more opportunity to put their growing knowledge base to work in practical ways: reading, writing, listening, and speaking.
 Cultural exploration will also be a key component of this course.

-5830H Chinese: Mandarin III Honors Credit: 1 World Language Credit
+07_5830H_0 Chinese: Mandarin III Honors

-Chinese: Mandarin II or Chinese: Mandarin II Honors Prerequisite:
+Prerequisite: Chinese: Mandarin II or Chinese: Mandarin II Honors